by A. Orange

 Note that Kurtz is again giving us a mystical or superstitious definition of alcoholism — it's a "spiritual disease".
 According to A.A. theology, alcoholism is not actually caused by drinking alcohol.
 Strange but true.
 Bill Wilson wrote in the Big Book that "Bottles were only a symbol" (BB, p.
 103.) and "Our liquor was but a symptom."
 (BB, p.
 64.).
 Wilson and A.A. say that alcoholism has all kinds of causes, ranging from resentments to sins to defects of character to moral shortcomings to instincts run wild and self-will run riot, and "desires that far exceed their intended purpose", but drinking alcohol isn't one of the causes of alcoholism.
 As you might have guessed, Bill Wilson wasn't a doctor.

 Now it is true that many alcoholics have underlying medical or mental problems.
-Some 20 to 30 percent have some kind of mental problems, including the fact that about 40% of alcoholics have suffered from child abuse, and others suffer from physical illnesses.
-(And many women alcoholics were raped as teenagers.)
-Often, alcoholics drink to relieve the symptoms of mental problems like depression, or pain that is caused by some other illness.
+More than 50% are overtly disturbed.
+About 40% of alcoholics have suffered from child abuse, and others suffer from physical illnesses.
+And many women alcoholics were raped as teenagers.
+Often, alcoholics drink to relieve the symptoms of mental problems like clinical depression, PTSD, bipolar disorder, borderline personality disorder, narcissistic personality disorder, or pain that is caused by some other illness.
 But such people are better treated with Paxil, Zoloft, Prozac, or a good painkiller than with the voodoo faith-healing medicine of the Twelve Steps.
 And note that we are talking about underlying medical problems, while the A.A. pundits like to claim that all of our troubles are due to underlying sin problems (like "selfishness", and not doing the Twelve Steps, and not doing the Will of God).

 Lastly, the Twelve Steps of Bill Wilson are still nothing but a formula for building up a cult religion, not a therapy program for alcoholism.
 Frank Buchman developed the cult practices that are embodied in the Twelve Steps for the purpose of recruiting and indoctrinating new members for his Oxford Groups cult.
 Those practices had nothing to do with quitting drinking.